 The 8:46 Series* originally launched in August 2020, educating 900 community members on systemic racism and its impact on our society.
 The 8:46 Series returns in 2021 with additional topics to educate our community.

 Hosted by the NCCJ of the Piedmont Triad and the YMCA of Greensboro.

+Check back for details and registration information on future events.
 If you would like to receive emails about additional 8:46 programming, please email Karen Jeffries at [email protected].

 Huge thanks to our sponsors for helping to make this series possible!